yyyx6787/GIBRec/README.md

 # Graph Information Botteleneck is Robust Data Augmentor for Recommendation #
-This is the implementation of Multi-View Spatial-Temporal Graph Learning with Adversarial Contrastive Adaptation in the following paper:
+This is the implementation of Graph Information Botteleneck is Robust Data Augmentor for Recommendation:

 ## Requirements ##
 Pytorch = 1.12.1, python = 3.9.13